mongodb/specifications/source/gridfs/gridfs-spec.rst

 collection document for it with length set to zero.
 Drivers MUST NOT create any empty chunks for this file.

-Note that drivers are no longer required to run the 'filemd5' to confirm that all chunks were successfully uploaded.
-We assume that if none of the inserts failed then the chunks must have been successfully inserted, and running the 'filemd5' command would just be unnecessary overhead.
+Drivers MUST NOT run the 'filemd5' database command to confirm that all chunks were successfully uploaded.
+We assume that if none of the inserts failed then the chunks must have been successfully inserted, and running the 'filemd5' command would just be unnecessary overhead and doesn't work for sharded chunk keys anyway.

 **Operation Failure**